-In this case, we have calculated that if we grant the Site to Icosa Water, there will be no impact on the bills of Southern Water's existing customers.
+In this case, we have calculated that if we grant the Site to Icosa Water, we estimate no potential increase on the sewerage bills of existing Southern Water customers.
+This is once the Site is fully built out.

 This impact does not take into account the potential spillover benefits to customers arising from dynamic efficiencies achieved as a result of the competitive process to win new sites.